NaseDC/vti-services-lists/README.md

 - lamedb
 - settings.info

-The settings.info file has this structure: name:THE NAME OF THE SERVICES LIST position:THE AVAILABLE SAT POSITIONS OF THE SERVICES LIST date:DATE OF LAST UPDATE OF SERVICES LIST
+The settings.info file has this structure:</br>
+name:THE NAME OF THE SERVICES LIST</br>
+position:THE AVAILABLE SAT POSITIONS OF THE SERVICES LIST</br>
+date:DATE OF LAST UPDATE OF SERVICES LIST</br>

 Following files will be ingored:
 - satellite.xml